-Three different version of Bath Salts -- the Skin-Soothing Bath Salts, Relaxing Combination Salts and the Milk Salt Blends will all be available in lovely and colorful organza bags instead of the envelopes we have used in the past.
+Many different versions of Bath Salts -- the Skin-Soothing Bath Salts, Relaxing Combination Salts and the Milk Salt Blends will all be available in lovely and colorful organza bags instead of the envelopes we have used in the past.
 And the best part of this is there will be no change in price.
 They are still available for $3.25 for 3 ounces.
 Now you can mix and match to create sets too.
-We will have them listed on Etsy with our other bath items.
-Shipping discounts when you buy more than one..
+We have them listed in a Bath Collection.

-Like our tea tower this collection of 3 or 5 bath blends will be packaged in square tins tied together with colorful ribbon to create a wonderful gift package that will need no additional wrapping.
-Towers of three will be $12.75 and towers of 5 will be $20.00.
+Like our tea tower this collection of 3 bath salts will be packaged in square boxes tied together with colorful ribbon to create a wonderful gift package that will need no additional wrapping.

 With 4 different blends of Bath tub tea to share we thought it was time the presentation got a facelift.
 We are making a decorative tea bag with raffia tie that can hang from the faucet.
 The tea filter bags will be filled with a single bath measure of herbs and packaged in groups of 3 ($4.95) and 5 ($7.95) in a pretty decorated cellophane bag or a set of 10 that will be presented in a colored mason jar ($20.00).